What is the Futureworks Incubator?

 Join the community as a Mentor, Startup, Partner or Sponsor and become embedded in a versatile and growing community of startups, local manufacturers, investors, and production spaces.
-In addition to joining a community, you will get preferred access to events and showcases relevant to getting your hardware company off the ground.
+In addition to joining a community, you get preferred access to events and showcases relevant to getting your hardware company off the ground.
 We take no equity, and there’s no cost to participate.
 We simply ask you engage with the intention to contribute and grow as part of this inspiring network.
-Futureworks Incubator is led by global innovation agency SecondMuse and Chelsea-based Imagination in Space.
+Futureworks Incubator is led by global innovation agency SecondMuse.

-Those accepted into the program will be assigned to a cohort and a recommended set of activities.
+Those accepted into the program are assigned to a cohort and a recommended set of activities.
 Once invited to participate in the program, you will be expected to commit to an immersive daylong Summit alongside your cohort and to attend at least two of 10 scheduled workshops.
 You will have access to a network of Mentors, programming specifically designed for you and your cohort, showcase opportunities and networking events.
-Idea-stage entrepreneurs can apply now but please note that programming will not begin until August 2017.
-Those looking to validate their market, scale manufacturing and seek investment should apply now; programming will begin in May 2017.

-The 2017 program is based on success and learnings from the past three years of programming.
-Here are some of the key highlights to look for from Futureworks Incubator programming this year:
+The 2017 program is based on success and learnings from the past three years of programming through Next Top Makers.
+Here are some of the key highlights to look for from Futureworks Incubator programming:

 - Workshop Series: From May 2017 through December 2017, Futureworks Incubator will host a monthly (at times bi-monthly) workshop series on what you need to know to launch your own product startup ranging from business planning and exploration of business models to design and design for manufacturing to legal to prototyping and understanding users to marketing and manufacturing.
 Every accepted startup or entrepreneur will receive a roadmap with recommendations for activities, events and workshops most relevant to them.
 There will be ten workshops in total.
 Preference will be given to those that apply to be a part of the program and we will reserve a small number for the general entrepreneurial public as well.